Now That's What I Call 80's Drums

 Based around an SSL E-Series console and complemented with a rack of vintage Neve 1081s and 1064s, they were able to record a truly authentic 80s Pop Drum sound in the studio.
 All of the drum tracks were recorded to 2" 24 track tape on a Studer A800 tape machine, while the live room added a perfectly controlled drum sound.

 Now for the main event you’ve all been waiting for – drum roll please…the kit!
 A DW Collector Series was used for this recording; a classic kit, perfect for the job.
 On the snare drum front, a Ludwig Black Beauty, Ludwig Coliseum and a DW Craviotto were used.
 The kit was setup and delivered by the London Based Drumhire.
 The kit was fitted with Evans drum heads, and nineteen microphones were used to record the kit, ensuring the best sound possible – just have a listen for yourself!
+Recently we had also dropped in some classic 80s electronic drum samples into some of the tracks.
+Now you will find 808 samples, D-Drum Samples, Simmons and Linn Drums.

 Heard all you need to hear?
 Then there’s only one thing left to do; get this album in your sample collection!
 It’s available to purchase as single tracks or you can save a nifty 20% off when you buy the album in full.